generation-org/JS/JS-02 - Declare and Use Functions/README.md

 #### Part 1
 Ed would like a way to input 3 names of his friends.
-The output should be a console greeting to his friends saying, `Welcome {name1}, {name2}, {name3}.`
+The output should be a console greeting to his friends saying:
+`Welcome {name1}, {name2}, {name3}.`

 #### Part 2
-Ed would like to create a functions that takes in a birth year and returns the age.
+Ed would like to create a function that takes in a birth year and returns the age.

-ie. 1990 returns 30
+i.e. 1990 returns 30

 #### Part 3
 Ed would like to create a function that prints out, `Welcome {name1}, you are {age1}.
 Welcome {name2}, you are {age2}.
 Welcome {name3}, you are {age3}.`

 ### Challenge Yourself